a1f0m/iti_project/README.md

 # Project Explanation

 This repository contains multiple Python modules under the supervision of ITI Organisation Instructor.
-You will find inside the repository multiple folders where each one contains a module that performs a specific task
+You will find inside the repository multiple folders, where each one includes a module that performs a specific task

 ## Modules Overview

 ### user_authentication.py
-- validate_user(): Authenticate the username ID of a user from a database (list of dictionaries) which isn't case sensitive
+- validate_user(): Authenticate the username ID of a user from a database (list of dictionaries), which isn't case sensitive
 - validate_pass(): Authenticate the password of the user from the same database

 ### counting_letters.py